Sootopolis/tgbe-tools/readme.md

-To look for a way to automate the tasks so that I can still contribute to the club, I joined the [Chess.com Developer Community](https://www.chess.com/club/chess-com-developer-community), where I found [the site's api](https://www.chess.com/news/view/published-data-api) (only accessible after creating a account and joining the Chess.com Developer Community).
+To look for a way to automate the tasks so that I can still contribute to the club, I joined the [Chess.com Developer Community](https://www.chess.com/club/chess-com-developer-community), where I found [the site's api](https://www.chess.com/news/view/published-data-api) (only accessible after creating an account and joining the Chess.com Developer Community).

 The relevant endpoints are listed as follows, with simplifications to omit irrelevant parts: